drwave/usd-sketchup/README.md

 Universal Scene Description Exporter for SketchUp
 =================================================

-This plug-in adds the ability to export [Universal Scene Description](http://openusd.org/docs/index.html) files from [SketchUp Pro](https://www.sketchup.com).
+This plug-in adds the ability to export [Pixar's Universal Scene Description](http://openusd.org/docs/index.html) files from [SketchUp Pro](https://www.sketchup.com).
 It has been tested with SketchUp Pro 2016, 2017 and 2018.